misael1310/Discute/README.md

 - Stable internet connection for AI models
 - Working microphone for voice input
 - Valid Groq API key
+- SQLite (built-in with Python)

 ## 📚 Usage Guide

 1. **Initial Setup**:
      - Launch the application with `streamlit run app.py`
      - Enter your Groq API key in the dedicated field

-2. **Context Generation**:
-    - Describe a situation or use the random generator
+2. **Language Learning Settings**:
+     - Select your CEFR level (A1-C2) from the dropdown
-    - Click "Generate Context" to create a conversation scenario
+     - Choose a conversation program appropriate for your level
+     - Each program includes difficulty rating and description

 3. **Conversation**:
-    - Select a voice from the dropdown menu
      - Record your voice message using the audio input
      - Send your message with the "Send" button
+     - The AI responds using the selected conversation program
-    - Listen to the AI-generated response via Kokoro TTS
+     - Continue the conversation to practice the chosen scenario

-4. **Review**:
+4. **Review and Feedback**:
-    - Use "Review and Correct" to get feedback on your language skills
+     - Use "Review and Correct" to get personalized feedback
+     - Feedback is tailored to your selected CEFR level
-    - View corrections and improvement suggestions
+     - View corrections, level assessment, and improvement suggestions

+### Available Programs by Level
+- **A1-A2**: Basic greetings, ordering food, simple interactions
+- **B1-B2**: Travel scenarios, job interviews, complex conversations
+- **C1-C2**: Academic discussions, debates, professional scenarios